abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 On the frontend we are using ClojureScript with [Re-frame](https://github.com/day8/re-frame), [Shadow CLJS](https://github.com/thheller/shadow-cljs) as a build system, and [Tailwind CSS](https://tailwindcss.com/) for styling.
 For managing app locally and in CI we use [Taskfile](https://taskfile.dev/) as a replacement for Make and [mise-en-place](https://mise.jdx.dev/) for tools version management.

-For demonstration purposes I added a couple of database [models](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/resources/db/models.edn), an API route to get all records from the main model and the representation of that list on the web page.
+For demonstration purposes I added a couple of database [models](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/resources/db/models.edn) `movie` and `director`, an API route to get all records from the `movie` model and the representation of that list on the web page.
 API routes are defined in the common cljc-directory to get the opportunity to use API routes on frontend by names from single source of truth.